 Pneumask Project and PAPR

 Various kinds of PPE's(Personal Protective Equipment's) are used in efforts to reduce the spread of this novel Coronavirus (CoVID-19).
 The PPE suits, face shields, face masks are used widely by the frontline workers battling against the CoVID-19.
 However, there have been only a few of such products which can be re-used and provide a better protection against this deadly virus.
 Here, we have the Pneumask project and PAPR(Powered Air-Purifying Respirator) implemented for the first time in Nepal with collaboration with the Prakash Lab at Stanford University.

-So far more than 60 units of Pneumasks and 20 units of PAPR have been distributed and we wish that they will help keep the frontline workers safe.
-To learn more about this project, click here and to learn more about Pneumasks that we derived from The Pneumask Project.
+So far more than 152 units of Pneumasks and 92 units of PAPR have been distributed and we wish that they will help keep the frontline workers safe.
+Click here to learn more about Pneumasks that we derived from The Pneumask Project.

 Development of a positive pressure hood for isolation and non-invasive ventilation

 Covid-19 causes significant numbers of patients to develop respiratory symptoms and thus require increasing interventions.
 100 units of the equipment are currently under-development and more can be made as per demand.
 Initially, the treatment for severe respiratory failure included early intubation and invasive ventilation, as this was deemed preferable to be more effective than Non-Invasive Ventilation (NIV).
 However, emerging evidence has shown that NIV may have more significant and positive role than initially thought.
 NIV is thought as an appropriate bridging adjunct in the early part of the disease progress and may prevent the need for intubation or invasive ventilation.
 Patients requiring NIV may also be nursed in locations outside of the critical care unit.

 To address the increasing numbers of active Covid-19 cases causing respiratory distress and thus requiring intervention through ventilation, National Innovation Center (NIC) in collaboration with clinicians from Patan Academy of Health Sciences (PAHS) has developed a positive pressure hood for isolation and non-invasive ventilation of individual patient with Covid-19.